Nelson-Lohse/Nelson-Lohse.github.io/index.md

       <div class="project-info">
         <h3>Grazioso</h3>
         <p>
-          The artifact I selected is the Rescue Animal project, originally developed in an earlier course as a set of Java files for managing animal data.
+          The artifact I selected is titled Grazioso and served as a rescue animal management solution.
+It was originally developed in an earlier course as a set of Java files for managing animal data.
 The initial version relied entirely on in-memory lists to store records, which limited scalability and data persistence.
         </p>
         <div class="video-container">
           <iframe width="100%" height="315" src="https://www.youtube.com/embed/Eh_z3YlYzRk" title="Grazioso Demo Video" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>